 PHIL: Our responsibility to pray for him was the same, right?

-JOHN: Absolutely.
-Pray that God would even, through him, accomplish His will.
-And more than that.
-That God would do a work of grace in his heart and accomplish whatever spiritual work needed to be accomplished in his heart.
-I think that when you’re praying for the ruler you have to pray for what it is the ruler needs.
-First of all he needs Christ and he needs salvation and then he needs wisdom from God to rule in a wise way and we would pray that, in whatever case.
+JOHN: That God would do a work of grace in his heart, you know, and accomplish whatever spiritual work needed to be accomplished in his heart.
+You know, I think that when you’re praying for the ruler, you have to pray for what it is the ruler needs.
+And first of all, he needs Christ, and he needs salvation, and then he needs wisdom from God to rule in a wise way.
+And we would pray that in whatever case.

-PHIL: In fact, when the apostle Paul wrote these commands in Romans 13 and when he wrote to Timothy to pray for rulers, at that time the Roman Empire was ruled by men who were so overtly hostile to Christianity that they were persecuting Christians, killing people for their faith.
+PHIL: In fact, when the apostle Paul wrote those commands in Romans 13 and when he wrote to Timothy to pray for rulers, at the time the Roman Empire was ruled by men who were overt – so overtly hostile to Christianity that they were persecuting Christians, killing people for their faith.

 JOHN: Yeah, there was no such thing as a Christian ruler.
 They were all pagan rulers.
-That didn’t change our responsibilities.
-Submit to the powers that be.
-Didn’t change our responsibility to pray for them, but it does tend to indicate what our prayers should be.
-In this case, you have a President who affirms his faith in Jesus Christ, who by testimony of everybody around him lives like a Christian lives—has integrity, is selfless.
+That didn’t change our responsibility to submit to the powers that be.
+Didn’t change our responsibility to pray for them.
+But it does tend to indicate what our prayers should be.
+And in this case, you have a President who affirms his faith in Jesus Christ, who by the testimony of everybody around him lives like a Christian lives, has integrity, is selfless.
 We still need to pray for wisdom for him.
 We need to pray for the work of God to be mighty in his life.
-We need to pray for him to be faithful to the testimony that he gives so that his integrity is never called into question.
-We need to pray that for all the people in leadership who say that they’re Christians that that would be genuine and it would manifest itself in an ongoing way.
-And then to pray that God will give them wisdom.
-The decisions these people will make are really immense.
+We need to pray of him to be faithful to the testimony that he gives so that his integrity is never called into question.
+We need to pray that for all the people in leadership who say they’re Christians, that that would be genuine and it would manifest itself on an ongoing way, and to pray that God will give them wisdom.
+The decisions these people make are really immense.
 The implications are way beyond what any of us would ever be able to imagine.
-And the Lord has called us to pray, and that means that He would work through those prayers to accomplish His purposes.
+And the Lord has called us to pray.
+And that means that He will work through those prayers to accomplish His purposes.